Cheapest Car Insurance in Alberta

 Places like Calgary, which are large by Alberta standards, have greater urban density, which means traffic infractions and thefts occur at a higher rate.
 Many people commute into the city for work, meaning more people spend time on the road.
 All these factors lead to a greater abundance of claims.

-While Blackfalds is not a large town and sits just north of Red Deer, it is the centre point between Edmonton and Calgary.
-A lot of traffic and potential for risk comes and goes through it, and during winter months, has seen pileups and accidents on Highway 2.
+While Blackfalds is not a large town and sits just north of Red Deer, it is the centrepoint between Edmonton and Calgary.
+A lot of traffic comes and goes through it, and the potential for risk increases during the winter months.
+Pileups and accidents on Highway 2 are not uncommon.

 On the other hand, Medicine Hat sits outside of the Calgary-Edmonton corridor and has a relatively small population.
 Car insurance is determined by factors such as location, driving habits and population density.
 With a smaller population and fewer chances for crime and risks, rates remain low in the area.